-The constructive recommendations submitted by the DPS following its initial review of LIPA's three-year rate plan support LIPA's Stable Outlook.
-Although the revised rate plan reduced LIPA's proposed revenue increase, the DPS recommendations provide sound long-term financial goals and policies.
-The LIPA board approved the three-year rate plan, including the recommendations, on Dec.
-16, 2015.
+The constructive recommendations submitted by the DPS following its initial review of LIPA's three-year rate plan, and adopted by the LIPA board, support LIPA's Stable Rating Outlook.
+The authority implemented the first phase of a three-year rate increase on Jan.
+1, 2016.

-LIPA remains considerably levered with \$10.2 billion of debt as of Sept.
-30, 2015 (including capital lease and securitization obligation) and debt per retail customer of \$9,539, compared to the peer utility median of \$3,412.
-Although Fitch recognizes the benefits of the separately secured securitization debt, the repayment profile remains an obligation of the ratepayer.
+LIPA remains considerably levered with \$10.2 billion of debt as of Dec.
+31, 2015 (including capital lease and securitization obligation) and debt per retail customer of \$9,337, compared to the peer utility median of \$3,318.
+Although Fitch recognizes the benefits of the separately secured \$4.1 billion securitization debt, the repayment profile remains an obligation of the ratepayer.
 Positively, LIPA's three-year rate plan aims to reduce debt financing of future capital expenditures to 64% or less, which should moderate future borrowings.
-LIPA's liquidity is solid at 97 days operating cash and 170 days including available short-term notes and an external bank facility.
-Weaker metrics reported in recent years were affected by significant storm costs, particularly those related to Superstorm Sandy, which totaled \$704 million.
-However, federal reimbursement of roughly 90% of the costs incurred is now complete.
+LIPA's liquidity is solid at 103 days operating cash and 202 days including available short-term notes and an external bank facility.
+Weaker metrics reported in recent years were affected by significant storm costs, but federal reimbursement of roughly 90% of the costs incurred is now complete.